Bintanath: Life

 Aswan Rock stela.
 Top: Ramesses II, Isetnofret and Khaemwaset before Khnum.
 Bottom left to right: Merneptah, Bintanath and Prince Ramesses.

 Bintanath is depicted in a scene on a pylon in Luxor dated to year 3 of Ramesses II.
 She is said to be the King's daughter of his body, and is the first in a procession of princesses.
 She is followed by Meritamen in this procession.
 Bintanath appears twice as a princess in Abu Simbel.
 Together with Nebettawy she flanks the southernmost colossus on the facade of the great temple.
 On one of the pillars inside the temple she is shown offering flowers to the goddess Anuqet.

-Bentanath became Great Royal Wife around the 25th year of her father's reign.
+Bentanath was first attested as the Great Royal Wife in the 30th year of her father's reign, having already had many years of experience as a Royal Wife before that.
 During her time as queen she held many titles including hereditary princess, the great first one (iryt-p`t-tpit-wrt), Lady of The Two Lands (nbt-t3wy), Great King’s Wife (hmt-niswt-wrt), Mistress of Upper and Lower Egypt (hnwt-Shm’w -mhw), King’s Daughter (s3t-niswt), and eventually King’s Sister (snt-niswt).